 I started with a few bottles or glass containers in different shapes and sizes.
 I had picked up the large jar with the metal handle at a thrift store a while back for $2 and the others were either less than $1 or out of the recycling bin.
 I like the different heights and the texture each adds to the centerpiece.
 You can find some great glass jars at Micheals.

 For the crate, we used branches from our yard.
 Hubby cut a few small ones down for me.
 He’s really good with a chain saw as you can see in our Building an Adirondack Bridge post.
 Then he used the chop saw to cut the smaller pieces…

 To get the right size I just measured around the largest jar as that was the one that would be in the center.
 Once all the pieces were cut, he assembled it with a small nail gun.
 Here’s the final product…

-I tried to stick to green pink and white so that it didn’t get too busy.
+I tried to stick to green, pink and white so that this glass jar centerpiece didn’t get too busy.

 I really like the clean look of the glass and all of the light that it bounces around the room.
 I also really like the pink, white and green flowers with the gray walls and I think the combination of the wood and glass is a cool mix.

 Such a simple and inexpensive project.
 You can also make the crate out of reclaimed wood (which I can see as a future project) or you can just use the glass jars by themselves.
 Play around with the sizes and shapes and even the number you use.
 I think odd numbers grouped together always looks better, though.